junxit/us-congress-bills-112/metadata.md

 - 2011-05-11 — Mr. Denham asked unanimous consent to discharge from committee and consider.
 - 2011-05-11 — On agreeing to the resolution Agreed to without objection. (text: CR H3189)
 - 2011-05-11 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3189)
+- 2011-05-12 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2972)
+- 2011-05-12 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2972)